rahulvanmali21/mui-data-table-example/README.md

 This project demonstrates how to use React-Table with Material-UI.
 Specifically, it shows how to:

-- Create a table with pagination(client and server side), sorting(client and server side), and filtering(client and server side) functionality
+- Create a table with pagination(client and server side), and filtering(client and server side) functionality

 - Customize the table columns and rows using Material-UI components

 - column hiding and resizing

+- simple and complex filters

+- reordering and pinning columns

+- sorting(client and server side) with options for single and multiple value sort

 - Integrate React-Table with Material-UI's theme and styling system